Abraham Lincoln High School (21K410)

 Academic Highlights: CTE program(s): Entrepreneurship/Virtual Enterprise, Veterinary Science

-Other Features: 10th Grade Seats Available, Career and Technical Education (CTE), College Trips, Extended Day Program, Health Center, Internships Available, Multi-Session School, Online Grading System, Orientation, Program(s) with 1 GE Applicant Per Seat, Program(s) with 1 SWD Applicant Per Seat, Summer Bridge, Summer Internships, Summer Orientation, Weekend Programs
+Other Features: Career and Technical Education (CTE), College Trips, Computer Science Coursework, Extended Day Program, Financial Literacy Coursework, Health Center, Internships Available, Multi-Session School, Online Grading System, Orientation, Paid Internships, Summer Bridge, Summer Internships, Summer Orientation, Weekend Programs

 School Features: